Computational Graph Completion: Introduction

 The complexity of a problem is relative to our ability to decompose it by reasoning through simple concepts encapsulating and abstracting away its intricacies and technicalities.
 For example, (1) computing $\sqrt{\sqrt{2}+\sqrt{3}}$ is a complex task if one tries to solve it by hand and a simple one if one uses a pocket calculator, (2) calculating a mortgage amortization schedule is a complex task if done by hand and a simple one if done with an Excel sheet, (3) designing an engine valve is a complex task if done by hand and a simple one if done with AutoCAD.
 Why?
 Because the technicalities and intricacies have been abstracted away, and the user is only left with the task of manipulating simple/high-level concepts.
 Many problems in Computational Sciences and Engineering (CSE) are seen as complex because they involve intricate interplays between multiple physics, multiple scales, nonlinear effects, missing/partial information, and limited resources (in human time and expertise).
 Can the complexities of most of these problems be abstracted away?
 Can the underlying problems be reduced to that of manipulating simple, high-level concepts and relations?
 An affirmative answer to these questions would lead to a paradigm shift in which most CSE problems are solved through high-level operations without thinking about them.
 The purpose of this manuscript is to introduce a rigorous and unified framework reducing CSE problems to the completion of computational graphs representing dependencies between (known, unknown or random) functions and variables.
 Replacing unknown functions with Gaussian processes and conditioning on available data/measurements provide a simple but powerful tool for solving Computational Graph Completion (CGC) problems when the underlying kernels are also learned from data \cite{owhadi2019kernel} or programmed \cite{owhadi2019kernelmd} for the task at hand.
 Since this completion process can be automatized, as one solves $\sqrt{\sqrt{2}+\sqrt{3}}$ on a pocket calculator without thinking about it, one could, with the proposed framework, solve a complex CSE problem by drawing a diagram (as illustrated below).
 This would accelerate innovation and decision making by enabling the real-time development and testing of models, ideas and scenarios.

 As category theory has served as a mathematical model for breaking up mathematical models into their fundamental pieces analyzed through their (functorial) relationships, the proposed framework can serve as a model for breaking up CSE problems into their fundamental pieces and assembling them up through CGC.
-In that framework, creating a surrogate model for predicting the drag coefficient of a wing or extrapolating a time series could be seen as instances of the same problem (sharing the same CGC graph but solved with different kernels, variables, and data).
-As calculators free us up to perform tasks of greater importance, the automation of the proposed framework has the potential to free us to perform CSE tasks of significantly higher importance and complexity.
+In that framework, creating a surrogate model for predicting the drag coefficient of a wing or extrapolating a time series could be seen as instances of the same problem (sharing the same CGC graph but solved with different kernels, variables, and data). { Although graphical programming environments (Simulink and Simscape are two popular ones) have facilitated the modeling, simulation and analysis of dynamical systems and/or physical systems, they can only solve a limited range of CSE problems because they require all the functions of the graph to be known.
+On the other hand, by allowing some functions of the graph to be unknown, CGC can be used as a framework for solving most CSE problems (including model/system identification) through a combination of graph-based reasoning and data-assimilation.} Therefore, as calculators free us up to perform tasks of greater importance, the automation of the proposed framework has the potential to free us to perform CSE tasks of significantly higher importance and complexity.